-For the File Loader, the loader responsible for discovering INSTRUMENTED and SIMPLE tests, the Test Reference is a path/filename of a test file.
+For the File Loader, the loader responsible for discovering INSTRUMENTED, PyUNITTEST (classic python unittests) and SIMPLE tests.

-If the file corresponds to an INSTRUMENTED test, you can filter the Test IDs by adding to the Test Reference a : followed by a regular expression.
+If the file corresponds to an INSTRUMENTED or PyUNITTEST test, you can filter the Test IDs by adding to the Test Reference a : followed by a regular expression.